twostraws/Vortex/README.md

 ### Campfire

 The `.campfire` creates a campfire effect.
 This works better when your particles have a soft edge, and use a `.plusLighter` blend mode.
-The campfire also sways to the direction your device is tilting, this means using a `VortexViewReader` to gain access to the Vortex proxy, like this:
+The campfire also sways to the direction your device is rotated, this means using a `VortexViewReader` to gain access to the Vortex proxy, like this:

 ```swift
 let motion = CMMotionManager()